 Our headquarters are located in a modern office park which we own in Petah Tikva, Israel.
-This facility consists of approximately 380,000 square feet, out of which approximately 184,328 square feet are currently used by us and the remainder is subleased or offered for sublease to third parties.
+This facility consists of approximately 380,000 square feet, a substantial part of which are currently used by us and the remainder is subleased or offered for sublease to third parties.

-We have NOCs in Australia, Peru and Colombia from which we perform network services and customer support functions.
+We have local Global NOCs coverage in Australia, Moldova, Peru and Colombia from which we perform network services and customer support functions

-We own facilities located on approximately 140,400 square feet of land in Backnang, Germany.
+We own facilities located on approximately 137,150 square feet of land in Backnang, Germany.
 Since May 2002, these facilities are leased to a third party, which lease expires on December 31, 2025.
-We own approximately 13,800 square feet of research and development facilities and rent approximately 12,600 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on May 31, 2018, and rent approximately 7,750 square feet in Moldova for research and development activities.
-Our Wavestream subsidiary currently occupies approximately 32,500 square feet of facilities for office space, research and development and manufacturing in San Dimas, California under a lease, which will expire on March 31, 2020.
+We own approximately 13,800 square feet of research and development facilities and rent approximately 12,600 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on May 31, 2020, and rent approximately 7,750 square feet in Moldova for research and development and Global NOC activities.
+Our Wavestream subsidiary currently occupies approximately 32,500 square feet of facilities for office space, research and development and manufacturing in San Dimas, California under a lease which will expire on March 31, 2020.